 As a PQ signal may carry pixel values as high as 10,000 nits, it is helpful to the display to indicate the actual maximum pixel value to be expected that are creatively pertinent as a basis for color volume transform.
-HDR10 provides static metadata to assist mapping the transmitted content to the consumer display, enabling a given display to optimize the color volume mapping based on its capability.
+HDR10 systems are capable of providing static metadata to assist mapping the transmitted content to the consumer display, enabling a given display to optimize the color volume mapping based on its capability.
 The use of HDR10 metadata may help to optimize display mapping, but as the metadata may not be practical in Live content, the use of PQ10 may be preferred for Live content.
-While a system objective is to preserve creative intent with limited perceptual alteration all the way to the consumer display, some perceptual alteration will occur because of different display capabilities both in peak brightness and black levels.
+Although a system objective is to preserve creative intent with limited perceptual alteration all the way to the consumer display, some perceptual alteration will occur because of different display capabilities both in peak brightness and black levels.

 HLG is not specified for use with metadata, and instead has a specified relationship between overall system gamma (implemented as part of the display EOTF) and peak display brightness.
 An overall system gamma of 1.2 is specified for HLG when displayed on a 1,000 nit monitor.
-BT.2390 [6] claims the artistic intent of HLG content can be preserved when displaying that content on screens of different brightness (even when that display is brighter than the mastering display), through changing the system gamma.
-BT.2100 [5] provides a formula to determine overall system gamma based on the desired display peak brightness (overall system gamma at 1.2 is specified for a peak brightness of 1,000 nits).
+BT.2390 [7] states that the artistic intent of HLG content can be preserved when displaying that content on screens of different brightness (even when that display is brighter than the mastering display), through changing the system gamma.
+BT.2100 [6] provides a formula to determine overall system gamma based on the desired display peak brightness.
 To preserve creative intent, this formula is recommended.
-Note that that future displays may become available with higher peak brightness capability compared with those available today.
-In addition, as productions are made with different assumptions of peak brightness, the highlights of the content may be compressed by the knee of a low-peak-brightness HLG curve.
-It is also possible that archived content made with lower assumed peak brightness will not preserve creative intent when played back on a brighter display.

-In the case of HLG, the BBC and NHK recommend the reference level for HDR graphics white (aka "reference white") be set to 75 IRE (equivalent to 203 cd/m2 on a 1,000 cd/m2 reference display, or 343 cd/m2 on a 2000 cd/m2 reference display).
+In the case of HLG, ITU-R BT.2408 [9] recommends the reference level for HDR graphics white (aka "reference white") be set to 75 IRE (equivalent to 203 cd/m2 on a 1,000 cd/m2 reference display, or 343 cd/m2 on a 2000 cd/m2 reference display).
 This was chosen as it leaves sufficient headroom for "specular highlights" and allows comfortable viewing when HLG content is shown on HDR/WCG and SDR/WCG displays.
 Some experts have found that setting graphics white at this level as an anchor can produce a darker SDR image and note that compensating for this during conversion to SDR by remapping levels higher can conversely cause clipping, and a suggestion is that dynamic conversion can potentially improve this.